Imig Music Building

-Benjamin R. Teitelbaum is Assistant Professor of Ethnomusicology and Affiliate Faculty in International Affairs.
-He earned a Ph.D. from Brown University with auxiliary studies at the Royal College of Music, Stockholm and Harvard University, and a B.M., summa cum lade, in nyckelharpa performance from Bethany College.
-Prior to coming to the College of Music, Teitelbaum was Instructor and Head of Nordic Studies, also at the University of Colorado, Boulder.
+Benjamin R. Teitelbaum is Associate Professor of Ethnomusicology and International Affairs.
+He earned a doctorate from Brown University with auxiliary studies at the Royal College of Music, Stockholm and Harvard University, and a Bachelor of Music degree, summa cum lade, in nyckelharpa performance from Bethany College.
+Prior to coming to the College of Music, he was Instructor and Head of Nordic Studies, also at the University of Colorado Boulder.

 Most of his research focuses on ideology and expressive culture in contemporary radical nationalist, populist and neofascist movements.
 He is author of two books: "Lions of the North: Sounds of the New Nordic Radical Nationalism" (Oxford University Press 2017) and "War for Eternity: The Return of Traditionalism and the Rise of the Populist Right" [HarperCollins, Penguin Press, University of Campinas Press (Portuguese) 2020].
 He has published articles in the journals Ethnomusicology, Scandinavian Studies, Arkiv, Current Anthropology, Patterns of Prejudice, and Music Research Annual and American Music in addition to edited volume chapters.